 You can’t know the “why” behind a customer’s actions unless you ask them.
 And their reasons are likely changing as their daily habits change.

-In this article, we’ll talk about key strategies to improve your eCommerce customer experience, how to create a more memorable customer journey for your users and the best ways to incite loyalty and excitement as you do.
+In this article, we’ll talk about key strategies to improve your eCommerce customer experience, how to create a more memorable customer journey for your users, and the best ways to incite loyalty and excitement.

 If you’re trying to provide an excellent eCommerce customer experience, you need to understand what your buyers are trying to accomplish and what their preferred way to get there is.

-Craft onboarding experiences, product onboarding videos, blog posts, UI changes and purchasing paths to specifically reflect the things that your customer cares about most.
+Craft onboarding experiences, product onboarding videos, blog posts, UI changes and purchasing paths to specifically reflect the things that your customer cares the most about.

-That being said, there are so many different metrics that it can feel difficult to know which one to pick.
-While there’s never a one-size-fits-all strategy when it comes to key performance indicators, there are a few good rules of thumb to follow:
+That being said, there are so many different ways to look at the data that it might feel difficult to know which one to pick.
+While there’s never a one-size-fits-all strategy when it comes to key performance indicators, there are a few good rules of thumb to follow.

 Different customers will care about different parts of the customer experience.
 For instance, your enterprise customers may care about getting the correct answer as quickly as possible, whereas a trial (or free) user, might just be happy to receive a personalized response.